vishwassingh45/Basic-DSA/Binary_Search/README.md

              0 ,1 ,2 ,3
  Example :- [5,10,20,15]
          Output:- 2(index)

+  16 .
+Search in Bitonic array.

-   16. Allocate minimum number of pages
+   17. Allocate minimum number of pages

 You have N books, each with A[i] number of pages.
 M students need to be allocated contiguous books, with each student getting at least one book.